 At GMercyU, our educational studies program has helped students succeed in their path to a profession in education.
 Our state-of-the-art classrooms and caring faculty will help you gain the experience you need to make a real and lasting difference in the lives of today’s students.

 - Teacher Apprentice Program (TAP)

 - You will spend eight semesters in actual classrooms, first observing other teachers and then leading the class as a student teacher

 - A personal advisor who will guide you through all four years

 - Dedicated Field Placement Director

-- Dr. John Batchelor will help ensure you have a successful student teaching experience.
+- Their goal is to help ensure you have a successful student teaching experience.